cobwebos/docs/articles/azure-stack/azure-stack-viewing-public-ip-address-consumption.md

 Keep in mind that the **Used** number represents the number of public IP addresses from all public IP address pools in that location that are assigned.
 The **Available** number represents the number of public IP addresses from all public IP address pools that have not been assigned and are still available.
 The **% Used** number represents the number of used or assigned addresses as a percentage of the total number of public IP addresses in all public IP address pools in that location.

-## <a name="view-the-public-ip-addresses-that-were-created-by-tenant-subscriptions"></a>View the public IP addresses that were created by tenant subscriptions
+## View the public IP addresses that were created by tenant subscriptions
+<a id="view-the-public-ip-addresses-that-were-created-by-tenant-subscriptions" class="xliff"></a>
 To see a list of public IP addresses that were explicitly created by tenant subscriptions in a specific region, go to the **Settings** blade of the **Network Resource Provider Admin**, and then select **Public IP Addresses**.

 ![Settings blade of the Network Resource Provider Admin](media/azure-stack-viewing-public-ip-address-consumption-in-tp2/image2.png)